JavaScript is required

 The vocabulary list is publicly available, and most test prep books organize words by HSK level.
 You can find the complete official list online pretty easily.

-Grammar points for HSK 4
+Grammar rules for HSK 4 study

 The grammar at level 4 gets substantially harder than HSK 3.
 You'll need to master around 200 grammar patterns and structures.